Frida Aasen Soaks Up The Sun In A Skimpy Purple Bikini

 “Best quarantine pic,” a fourth follower joked.

 Fans did not have to scroll far down Frida’s Instagram feed to get another glimpse of her incredible bikini body.
-Another recent upload from the model saw her laying out by the pool in a tiny black bikini.
+Another recent upload from the model saw her lying out by the pool in a tiny black bikini.
 That look proved popular as well, earning over 31,000 likes.